yonathan95/BinanceTradingBot/README.md

 The Main.java files instantiate the necessary classes to boot and starts the code that's present in codeExecution.

 ## How to run
-In order to run the bot, **you need to press "help" to view all the possible commands the bot offers.**
 1. **Connect to your Binance account:**
 In order to connect the bot to your balance in Binance, you need to change the variables API_KEY, SECRET_KEY in the Config class that's present in the data package.
 The bot will receive all of your information and will manage it and hopefully will earn you money!